zjn700/ng-fb-host/README.md

 ### initialize the firebase in the angular app
     firebase init

-### answer the resulting questions
+### Answer the resulting questions
-### select firebase features you want (space bar selects, arrow keys move between options, enter when done)
-### change public folder to dist, when prompted
+    Select firebase features you want (space bar selects, arrow keys move between options, enter when done) Change public folder to dist, when prompted

 ### Here's the answers to the questions Firebase tools will ask:
     Are you ready to proceed?
 Yes
     Which Firebase CLI features?
 Hosting (In the future, use whatever you need!
 Press space to select.)
     Select a default Firebase project? ng-fb-host (Choose whatever app you created in the earlier steps) What do you want to use as your public directory? dist (This is important!
 Angular creates the dist folder.)
     Configure as a single-page app?
 Yes

 ## Deploying